charlenetolentino/mattsnotes/201-main/class-01.md

 **SiteMap**
 ![Site Map Example](/site-map.jpg)

 PC: [Arts and Justice](/https://www.artsandjustice.org/graphic-design-3-project-6-app-wireframe-site-map/the-silver-lining-presentation-template-a-free-beautiful-template-for-marketer-17-638/)

 A site map will help you plan the final structure of your site

 **Wireframe**
 ![Wireframe Example](/wireframe.PNG)

 PC: [Diagram.io](https://app.diagrams.net/#G1_A_OEkC0MvwZf20gOn-W-YlYjL6HkmhV)

 A wireframe will help you creat  the layout of every web page.

+## What is a Script? ##

+A script is a series of instructions that a computer needs to achieve a goal.
+Think of it like a recipe or a manual.
+You need to complete each step-in order to achieve and result.
+One key difference between how a computer reads a set of instructions and how a human reads a set is that a computer needs to complete steps programmatically.
+A task such as cooking lunch needs to be broken down to a computer step by step.
+An example would be a human will be tasked to make a PB&J sandwich.
+Without even thinking the human will get some bread and slather the peanut butter and jelly on and complete the task.
+Making a PB&J is familiar to the human, so it seems like an effortless task.
+A computer needs to be told “go get the bread.
+Go get the peanut butter.
+Go get the Jam.
+Grab the knife” etc. A great way to writing script is using a flowchart to break down the process you want to achieve.

+## How to write Script? ##

+JavaScript is written by creating a JS file in you text editor using the app.js extension.
+You will need to link the app.js extension to your HTML using the \<script> element.